state-adapt/state-adapt/libs/spaghetti-core/README.md

 conservative results and sets `truncated` on the affected function, file, and project.

 Propagation follows resource ownership across function boundaries.
-Mutations of allocations owned by a callee remain implementation details of that callee, while parameter mutations are rebound to caller arguments and shared, captured, class, module, external, and unknown effects continue through the call graph.
+Mutations of callee-owned allocations remain private until the allocation is stored somewhere externally reachable; later mutations continue through the call graph.
+Returning a fully constructed value alone does not expose its earlier mutations.
+Parameter mutations are rebound to caller arguments, and shared, captured, class, module, external, and unknown effects remain exportable.
 Unknown origins remain conservative effects without being mislabeled as external.

 Functions used as JSX event handlers expose neutral `jsxEventHandler` context.
 Core never removes a handler command from aggregate scores; consumer-specific